raizam/SimpleAzureScheduler/README.md

                 for (int i = 0; i < 100; i++)
                 {

-                    //this is how to schedule a task TimeSpan ts = TimeSpan.FromSeconds(random.Next(10)); // timespan in the next 10 seconds object taskData = new { Title = string.Format("Do it in {0} seconds", ts.TotalSeconds) }; //task data object can be anything System.Helper.Json can handle scheduler.ScheduleTask(Tasks.Todo, ts, taskData); //thread safe
+                    TimeSpan ts = TimeSpan.FromSeconds(random.Next(10)); // timespan in the next 10 seconds
+                    object taskData = new { Title = string.Format("Do it in {0} seconds", ts.TotalSeconds) }; //task data object can be anything System.Helper.Json can handle

+					//How to schedule a task:
+                    scheduler.ScheduleTask(Tasks.Todo, ts, taskData); //thread safe
                 }

-            }//the scheduler must be always disposed to makes sure everything was saved

-            using (Scheduler scheduler = new Scheduler())
-            {

                 IDisposable trigger = Execute.AtInterval(TimeSpan.FromSeconds(1), x => //execute every second
                 {
-                    //this is how to retrive tasks
+                    //how to retrive tasks
                     foreach (ScheduledTask task in scheduler.FetchScheduledItems(Tasks.Todo))
                     {
                         dynamic data = task.GetData(); // there's also a generic version: T GetData<T>()